vppillai/h3Docs/system/net/docs/interface.md

 **Remarks**

-If the Net system service is enabled using MHC, then auto generated code will take care of system task execution.
+If the Net system service is enabled using MHC, then auto generated code will take care of Net System Service initialization.

 ### SYS_NET_Deinitialize